kyungjae-lee/engineers-notebook/real-time-operating-systems/creating-freertos-project.md

 * Create the `FreeRTOSConfig.h` file which contains the FreeRTOS kernel configuration information.
+It is a configuration header file used to customize the FreeRTOS kernel.
 This file is application-specific so does not come with the FreeRTOS kernel download.
 You need to create it and added it to the project on your own.
-(Reference: [https://freertos.org/a00110.html](https://freertos.org/a00110.html))
+(Reference: [https://freertos.org/a00110.html](https://freertos.org/a00110.html)) `FreeRTOSConfig.h` also contains architecture-specific configuration items so one for a project will not work for a different architecture.

   For the time being, we will import a configuration file from a demo proejct provided by the freertos.org for different microcontrollers.
 Search for your microcontroller (e.g., stm32f407) in `Downloads/FreeRTOSv202012.00/FreeRTOS/Demo/` and copy the corresponding `FreeRTOSConfig.h` file into `Project/ThirdParty/FreeRTOS/`.
 The one provided for the same microcontroller (stm32f407 in our case) should work.